henricktom/Quick-Settings/dot-htaccess files/README.md

 ## How to Use the files

-Just download and  put the file in root ".htaccess" (its a hidden file) This file is a hidden type file so , you must enable to view hidden files .
+Just download and  put the file in root ".htaccess" This file is a hidden type file so , you must enable to view hidden files .